 Local environments that are dry, windy, dusty, or smoky

-Certain systemic drugs, including isotretinoin, sedatives (eg, that have anticholinergic effects), diuretics, beta-blockers, oral contraceptives, and all anticholinergics (including antihistamines and many GI drugs)
+Certain systemic drugs, including isotretinoin, sedatives (eg, that have anticholinergic effects), diuretics, beta-blockers, oral contraceptives, and all anticholinergics (including antihistamines and many gastrointestinal drugs)

 Symptoms lessen on cool, rainy, or foggy days or in other high-humidity environments, such as in the shower.
 Recurrent and prolonged blurring and frequent intense irritation can impair daily function.
 However, permanent impairment of vision is rare.

-With the aqueous tear-deficient form, the conjunctiva can appear dry and lusterless with redundant folds.
-With the evaporative form, abundant tears may be present as well as foam at the eyelid margin.
+With the aqueous tear-deficient type, the conjunctiva can appear dry and lusterless with redundant folds.
+With the evaporative type, abundant tears may be present as well as foam at the eyelid margin.
 Very rarely, severe, advanced, chronic drying leads to significant vision loss due to keratinization of the ocular surface or loss of corneal epithelium, leading to sequelae such as scarring, neovascularization, infections, ulceration, and perforation.

 Diagnosis is based on characteristic symptoms and clinical appearance.
-The Schirmer test and TBUT may differentiate type.
+The Schirmer test and tear breakup time (TBUT) may differentiate type.
 Both tests are done before instilling drops of any kind.

-Cyclosporine drops that decrease the inflammation associated with dryness of the eye are available.
-They lead to meaningful improvement but only in a fraction of patients.
-These drops sting and take months before an effect is noticed.
+Cyclosporine and lifitegrast drops that decrease the inflammation associated with dryness of the eye are available.
+They can lead to meaningful improvement in a fraction of patients of both types.
+These drops sting and may take months before an effect is noticed.

 Keratoconjunctivitis sicca is chronic, bilateral desiccation of the conjunctiva and cornea caused by too little tear production or accelerated tear evaporation.

-Typical symptoms include intermittent itching; burning; a gritty, pulling, or foreign body sensation; and photosensitivity.
+Typical symptoms include intermittent itching; burning; blurring, a gritty, pulling, or foreign body sensation; and photosensitivity.

 Findings include conjunctival hyperemia and often scattered, fine, punctate loss of corneal epithelium (superficial punctate keratitis) and conjunctival epithelium.